JamesIves/bolt-cms-amp-filter/README.md

 ```

 ## Usage
-In your Twig templates all you need to is add the `amp` filter, for example `{{ record.body|amp }}`.
+In your Twig templates all you need to is add the `amp` filter to the HTML you'd like to convert, for example `{{ record.body|amp }}`.
 If the filter finds any form of rich media content such as a YouTube embed or image it will automatically convert it to the AMP equivalent.

 ```
 <div>